GSA/digitalgov.gov/content/post/2016-11-07-the-peoples-code-now-on-code-gov.md

 date: 2016-11-07 1:00:08 -0400
-title: 'The People&rsquo;s Code &ndash; Now on Code.gov'
+title: 'The People’sCode &ndash; Now on Code.gov'
-summary: 'Summary\: Today we&rsquo;re launching Code.gov so that our Nation can continue to unlock the tremendous potential of the Federal Government&rsquo;s software.
+summary: 'Summary\: Today we&rsquo;re launching Code.gov so that our Nation can continue to unlock the tremendous potential of the Federal Government’ssoftware.
 Over the past few years, we&rsquo;ve taken unprecedented action to help Americans engage with their Government in new and meaningful ways.
-Using Vote.gov, citizens can now quickly navigate their state&rsquo;s voter registration process through'
+Using Vote.gov, citizens can now quickly navigate their state’svoter registration process through'
 authors: [tony-scott]
 categories:
   - Code